Tax Provisions Affecting Nonprofits in the One Big Beautiful Bill Act

 14 minute read

-Last updated: June 17, 2025 at 3:05 p.m.
+Last updated: July 8, 2025 at 2:31 p.m.

 Quick refresher on the budget reconciliation process: While most legislation requires 60 votes to pass the U.S. Senate, a budget reconciliation bill can be used to pass major legislation that affects federal taxes or spending with a simple majority vote in the Senate.
 Budget reconciliation is most frequently used when the same party controls both houses of Congress and the White House.
 In the past, Congress has passed bills like the 2010 Affordable Care Act, the 2017 Tax Cuts and Jobs Act, and the 2022 Inflation Reduction Act through the budget reconciliation process.

-Many of the provisions in the tax bill could have significant implications for the operations of charitable nonprofits in North Carolina.
+Many of the provisions in the tax bill will have significant implications for the operations of charitable nonprofits in North Carolina.
 This post highlights some of these provisions, along with a few other parts of the One Big Beautiful Bill Act that could affect the work of nonprofits and the lives of the people they serve.

 Provisions affecting nonprofit revenue sources